0xCaso/defillama-telegram-bot/README.md

 # defillama-telegram-bot
-A bot built to interact with DefiLlama from telegram
+A bot built to interact with DefiLlama from Telegram